 How to Start a Business in Connecticut

-Thinking about launching your own startup but not sure where to start?
+Thinking about starting a business in Connecticut but not sure where to start?
 We’ve got you covered.
-Our guide on how to start a business in Connecticut walks you through everything you need to know to make your entrepreneurial goals come true.
-From forming your business to developing a marketing strategy — these are the steps you need to take to launch your own Connecticut business.
+Our step-by-step How to Start a Business in Connecticut guide walks you through everything you need to know.
+From forming your business to developing a marketing strategy — these are the steps you need to take to start a small business in Connecticut.

 Before we jump into how to start your own business in Connecticut, it’s important to make sure you’re ready to start your own company.
-Entrepreneurship is a rewarding and exciting career choice; however, it requires hard work and dedication to be successful.
-Take this entrepreneur quiz and find out how ready you are to launch a startup of your own.
+Whether you plan to be a sole proprietor or start a Connecticut LLC, being a business owner requires hard work and dedication to be successful.
+Take our entrepreneur quiz and find out how ready you are to launch a startup of your own.

 Step 1: Choose a Business Idea